matrix-org/sydent/docs/Configuration.md

 Name                            | Description
 ---------                       | -------
 `client_http_base`              | The base url of Sydent.
 This should be of the form `scheme://base.url.com/here`.
 DEFAULTS TO EMPTY
-`clientapi.http.bind_address`   | The local IPv4 or IPv6 for the Identity Server API to bind to.
+`clientapi.http.bind_address`   | The local IPv4 or IPv6 address for the Identity Server API to bind to.
 DEFAULTS TO `::` (i.e. bind to all)
 `clientapi.http.port`           | The port for the Identity Server API to bind to.
 DEFAULTS TO `8090` `federation.verifycerts`        | Whether or not Sydent should verify the TLS certificates of homeservers it communicates with.
 DEFAULTS TO `true`
-`internalapi.http.bind_address` | The local IPv4 or IPv6 for the Internal Testing API to bind to.
+`internalapi.http.bind_address` | The local IPv4 or IPv6 address for the Internal Testing API to bind to.
 DEFAULTS TO `::1` `internalapi.http.port`         | The port for the Internal Testing API to bind to.
 This must be non-empty to enable the Internal Testing API.
-Enabling this allows for binding and unbinding between identifiers and matrix IDs without any
+Enabling this allows for binding and unbinding between identifiers and matrix IDs without any authentication.
+DEFAULTS TO EMPTY
 `obey_x_forwarded_for`          | Whether or not Sydent should pay attention to X-Forwarded-For headers.
-DEFAULTS TO `false` `replication.https.bind_address`| The local IPv4 or IPv6 for the Replication API to bind to.
+DEFAULTS TO `false` `replication.https.bind_address`| The local IPv4 or IPv6 address for the Replication API to bind to.
 DEFAULTS TO `::` (i.e. bind to all)
 `replication.https.cacert`      | The file path to a root CA certificate.
 If this is SET then certificates of other Sydent servers signed by this CA will be trusted.
 This is useful for testing or when it's not practical to get the client cert signed by a real root CA but should never be used on a production server.
 DEFAULTS TO UNSET
 `replication.https.certfile`    | The file path to a TLS certificate and private key.
 This file should contain **both** the public certificate and the private key used to generate it.
 This must be non-empty to enable the Replication API.
 DEFAULTS TO UNSET
 `replication.https.port`        | The port for the Replication API to bind to.
 DEFAULTS TO `4434`